6DammK9/nai-anime-pure-negative-prompt/ch01/merge.md

 ### Github repos (mergers / algorithm implementations) excluding MBW / LBW ###

 - [My merge.](../ch05/README.MD) Merge / Ensemble with *Average weighting* is a well discussed method.
-It is a good choice, at least for generalization.
-Also
+It is a good choice, at least for generalization. *It refers to uniform-soup / isotropic merge in different papers.*

 - [Supermario merge(DARE).](https://github.com/martyn/safetensors-merge-supermario) [Ported to SD.](https://github.com/groinge/sd-webui-untitledmerger/)